paulnebel/paulnebel.github.io/_posts/2021-06-01-how-to-create-a-consultancy-pt-1.md

 ## Ding, ding, round two

 So I joined [Geoviation](https://geovation.uk){:target="_blank"}.
-I was employed as a Senior Engineer and Virtual CTO, potentially working with a great many startups using lots of different technologies to help them build their initial products (a point to which I will return later).
+I was employed as a Senior Engineer and Fractional CTO, potentially working with a great many startups using lots of different technologies to help them build their initial products (a point to which I will return later).
 This was a really excellent opportunity for me to learn what I needed to know to create my own start-up.

 I was fortunate to be surrounded by some excellent colleagues, two of whom felt (like me) that we were perhaps not not offering the greatest value to our start-ups in the way we were working at the time.
 So we decided to create a new way of working.